-Easy Sourdough Banana Muffins
+Easy Sourdough Discard Banana Muffins with Crumble Topping

 Banana nut muffins were always one of my favorite breakfasts growing up.
 They are straightforward and easy to make, and make a really good “on the go” type of breakfast.
 I love them packed with crunchy pecans and a generous slab of butter!

 To make banana nut muffins even better, I decided to do a little sourdough twist on them (much like this coffee cake recipe) to add a little punch of gut healthy sourdough.
-I also used coconut sugar to keep these sourdough banana muffins free of refined sugar (an added bonus!)

 They are delicious and moist, and packed with delicious banana flavor!
 You’ll love ’em.